tahaarshad/CCNA-Prep/QoS.md

 - Drawbacks
     - No absolute guarantee of service quality, Requires a set of complex mechanisms to work in concert throughout the network

+## QoS Implementation
+### Classification and Marking
+Classify packets and then mark them by adding a vlaue to the packet header according to the policies.
+Marking is done close to source.

+Ethernet (802.1Q, 802.1p) --- 2	--- Class of Service (CoS) --- 	3
+802.11 (Wi-Fi)--- 	2	--- Wi-Fi Traffic Identifier (TID)	--- 3
+MPLS--- 	2	--- Experimental (EXP)--- 	3
+IPv4 and IPv6	--- 3	--- IP Precedence (IPP)	--- 3
+IPv4 and IPv6	--- 3	--- Differentiated Services Code Point (DSCP)	--- 6

+- Marking at layer 2
+    - 802.1q,Class of Service: The 802.1Q standard also includes the QoS prioritization scheme known as IEEE 802.1p.
+The 802.1p standard uses the first three bits in the Tag Control Information (TCI) field.
+Known as the Priority (PRI) field, this 3-bit field identifies the Class of Service (CoS) markings.
+Three bits means that a Layer 2 Ethernet frame can be marked with one of eight levels of priority (values 0-7)
+- MArking at Layer 3
+    - 8-bit field for marking: the Type of Service (ToS) field for IPv4 and the Traffic Class field for IPv6.
+    - DSCP: The 64 DSCP values are organized into three categories:

+Best-Effort (BE) - This is the default for all IP packets.
+The DSCP value is 0.
+The per-hop behavior is normal routing.
+When a router experiences congestion, these packets will be dropped.
+No QoS plan is implemented.
+Expedited Forwarding (EF) - RFC 3246 defines EF as the DSCP decimal value 46 (binary 101110).
+The first 3 bits (101) map directly to the Layer 2 CoS value 5 used for voice traffic.
+At Layer 3, Cisco recommends that EF only be used to mark voice packets.
+Assured Forwarding (AF) - RFC 2597 defines AF to use the 5 most significant DSCP bits to indicate queues and drop preference.

+## Trust Boundaries
+Where should markings occur?
+Traffic should be classified and marked as close to its source as technically and administratively feasible.
+This defines the trust boundary.

+Trusted endpoints have the capabilities and intelligence to mark application traffic to the appropriate Layer 2 CoS and/or Layer 3 DSCP values.
+Examples of trusted endpoints include IP phones, wireless access points, videoconferencing gateways and systems, IP conferencing stations, and more.
+Secure endpoints can have traffic marked at the Layer 2 switch.
+Traffic can also be marked at Layer 3 switches / routers.
+Re-marking traffic, for example, re-marking CoS values to IP Precedent or DSCP values, is typically necessary.

+## Shaping and Policing
+Traffic shaping retains excess packets in a queue and then schedules the excess for later transmission over increments of time.
+The result of traffic shaping is a smoothed packet output rate.

+## WRED
+Some congestion avoidance techniques provide preferential treatment for which packets will get dropped.
+For example, Cisco IOS QoS includes weighted random early detection (WRED) as a possible congestion avoidance solution.
+The WRED algorithm allows for congestion avoidance on network interfaces by providing buffer management and allowing TCP traffic to decrease, or throttle back, before buffers are exhausted.
+Using WRED helps avoid tail drops and maximizes network use and TCP-based application performance.
+There is no congestion avoidance for User Datagram Protocol (UDP)-based traffic, such as voice traffic.
+In case of UDP-based traffic, methods such as queuing and compression techniques help to reduce and even prevent UDP packet loss.

+What happens when an edge router using IntServ QoS determines that the data pathway cannot support the level of QoS requested?
+Data is not forwarded